Arrange a callback

 Can I claim compensation for a horse riding injury?

-• Whether you were owed a duty of care by the defendant; and
+• You were owed a duty of care by the defendant; and

 • The defendant’s actions or a failure to act caused a horse riding accident i.e. they were negligent; and

-• You sustain injuries in that accident.
+• You sustained injuries in that accident.

 Various laws can be used to establish a legal duty of care.
 You don’t need to research this, though, as this will be checked by an advisor during your free consultation.
 The main thing you can help with is describing how the accident happened and what caused it.
 If your claim is accepted, your solicitor will help you to collect the evidence to prove your allegations.

-What are the rules for riding a horse on a public road?
+Can I claim if I was injured while riding a horse on a public road?

 Sections 49 to 55 of the Highway Code set out the responsibilities of horse riders when on a public highway.
 These set out what clothing should be worn, how riders should prepare and the general principles of riding such as sticking to the lefthand side of the road, not carrying others and not riding more than two abreast.